-The expiry date is printed on the carton and on each blister.
+The expiry date is printed on the carton and on each blister after "EXP" (e.g. 11 18 refers to November 2018).
+The expiry date refers to the last day of that month.
 If it has expired return it to your pharmacist for disposal.